4 minute read

 3. Educating users

-Ransomware is nothing new, and neither are phishing or social engineering.
+Ransomware is nothing new, and neither is phishing or social engineering.
 All were used in the attack on Garmin.
 But the best IT security systems in the world can only provide so much protection from attacks like these - the rest is down to your users.

 Employees need to be educated on how to identify and handle these attacks.
 Cyber gangs are continuously adapting and advancing their strategies, techniques and technologies and your employee education needs to follow suit in order to defend against them.